mac-comp127/painter/README.md

 >
 > Focus on sensible, achievable steps that work toward a clear goal.
 Test along the way, and be ready to adjust.
 Perfect foresight is not possible, but flexibility and common sense are.

 Once you have made that change, all the brushes will work entirely within `paintLayer`.
 You should still be able to paint and erase as before, but the eraser should no longer remove any buttons.
+(And as a side bonus, you can no longer paint over the color preview square in the upper left!
+Did you notice that bug?
+It’s fixed now too.)

 Test well, make sure it works properly, then ✅ commit your work.